frogmanjhb/katalyst/DEPLOYMENT_TROUBLESHOOTING.md

      - Password: Your password
      - Port: 21 (for FTP) or 22 (for SFTP)

-2. **If FTP fails, try SFTP:**
+2. **If FTP fails, try FTPS:**
    - In FileZilla: File → Site Manager → New Site
-   - Protocol: SFTP - SSH File Transfer Protocol
+   - Protocol: FTP - File Transfer Protocol → Encryption: "Require explicit FTP over TLS"
-   - Port: 22
+   - Port: 21
    - Test connection
+   - The workflow will automatically try FTPS if FTP fails

 3. **Once you get a successful manual connection:**
    - Note the exact username format that worked
-   - Note the protocol (FTP or SFTP) and port
+   - Note the protocol (FTP, FTPS, or SFTP) and port
    - Update your GitHub Secrets with the correct format
-   - If SFTP worked, the workflow will automatically try SFTP as fallback
+   - The workflow will automatically try FTPS if FTP fails

 4. **Reset FTP password if unsure:**
    - Log into Absolute Hosting control panel